Google Street View in Asia: Macau

+India

 In 2016, the Government of India denied Google's request to cover India through Street View photography, citing concerns that military installations or other sensitive areas would be photographed.

 In 2022, after a change in government policy, Google was permitted to launch in India; its Street View project in the country is a partnership with Genesys and Tech Mahindra.
 It competes with MapmyIndia.
 At launch in July 2022, Street View covered 150,000 km of roads in India; it also formed partnerships with traffic authorities in Delhi, Bengaluru, Hyderabad, Chandigarh, Ahmedabad, Kolkata, Gurgaon, and Agra.

 As of October 2024, it is available to some extent in all states and union territories.